-- 20.1 All transportation infrastructure should be developed in accordance with the County and Alberta Transportation applicable standards, and exhibit the characteristics of international best practices, wherever possible. - 20.2 The transportation network should be developed in general accordance with Map 11, including connection points to Highway 8. - 20.3 Local plans shall further refine the exact locations, alignment, and connections of the transportation network. - 20.4 In determining the exact locations, alignment, and connections of the transportation network, local plans shall ensure the planned connectivity of internal roads to the higherorder road network is maintained, and is safe, efficient, well integrated, and provides appropriate linkages to existing communities outside of the ASP, to other planned or future local plan areas within the ASP area, and to potential future development areas outside of the ASP boundary. - 20.5 A transportation impact assessment shall be required as part of the local plan preparation and/or subdivision application process, where applicable. - 20.6 At the time of subdivision, County rights-of-way shall be dedicated. - Opportunities for local and regional public transit opportunities and connections shall be supported within the Plan area, and may include private shuttles, local transit, and coordinated regional transit options. - Opportunities for transportation connections 20.8 between the Plan area and the Tsuut'ina Nation along Range Roads 32, 33, and/or 34 may be considered at the time of a local plan, and will require engagement and agreements with the Tsuut'ina Nation, the Province, and the County.
+- 20.1 All transportation infrastructure should be developed in accordance with the County and Alberta Transportation applicable standards, and exhibit the characteristics of international best practices, wherever possible. - 20.2 The transportation network should be developed in general accordance with Map 11, including connection points to Highway 8 as per the options provided in the TSOS. - 20.3 Local plans shall further refine the exact locations, alignment, and connections of the transportation network. - 20.4 In determining the exact locations, alignment, and connections of the transportation network, local plans shall ensure the planned connectivity of internal roads to the higherorder road network is maintained, and is safe, efficient, well integrated, and provides appropriate linkages to existing communities outside of the ASP, to other planned or future local plan areas within the ASP area, and to potential future development areas outside of the ASP boundary. - 20.5 A transportation impact assessment shall be required as part of the local plan preparation and/or subdivision application process, where applicable. - At the time of subdivision, County rights-of-way 20.6 shall be dedicated. - Opportunities for local and regional public 20.7 transit opportunities and connections shall be supported through local plans, and may include private shuttles, local transit, and coordinated regional transit options. - Local plans shall consider appropriate roadway 20.8 types that may accommodate public transit